adhiraiyan/CryptographyWithGO/course-1/notes.md

 - Array literal is an array pre-defined with values, for example `var x [5] int = [5]{1, 2, 3, 4, 5}`

 - Hash function is used to compute the slot for a key.

+- JSON Marshalling is generating JSON representation from a GO object.